Time Required for Obtaining FFMC License in India

 FFMC, an acronym used for Full-Fledge Money Changer, is the third category of Authorized Dealer (AD) of AMCs (Authorized Money Changers) apart from AD- Category 1 (Banks) & AD- Category 2.
 This license is issued to those business entities whose main purpose is to undertake all money changing activities and foreign exchanges.

 This is issued by Foreign Exchange Department of Reserve Bank of India after all the verification by Nomination Committee or Empowered Committee.
 FFMCs should send regular financial reports to the FOREX department of RBI.
-To know more about FFMC license and its time requirements, let’s proceed,
+To know more about FFMC license Online and its time requirements, let’s proceed,

 FFMC License In India